ankitpakhale/KANHA/tasks.md

 - #### Tasklist 12
 - [ ] Check all the todo notes in BE & FE.

+- #### Tasklist 13
+- [ ] Implement voice assistance system to take introductory round of interview and preparation.
+- [ ] Calculate score of Introductory round based on facial expresion (confidance), body language, speech, level of articulation.

 ### COMPLETED

 - #### Tasklist 1